 A. If you have a spine and a nervous system, you are an excellent candidate for Chiropractic Care!
 Chiropractic care is about releasing subluxation so that your brain and body can communicate better and so that the innate intelligence of your body can flow freely.
 Common side effects of getting adjusted are less pain, more energy, better sleep, and better mental focus.

-Q. What does a first visit entail?
+Q. What do a first & second visit entail?

 Q. Is Chiropractic safe?

 A. Yes, Chiropractic care is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of neuromusculoskeletal complaints.
-In the grand scheme of things, when we have pain and symptoms we have multiple options, and we are positive that Chiropractic care is far safer NSAID (ibuprofen/Advil, etc) or pharmaceutical use which only addresses symptoms.
+In the grand scheme of things, when we have pain and symptoms we have multiple options, and we are positive that Chiropractic care is far safer than NSAID (ibuprofen/Advil, etc) or pharmaceutical use which only address symptoms.
 In our office, we look at the root cause of your issues and our goal is to help figure out what is blocking your body from being at its healthiest and most vibrant expression.
 First and foremost, we adjust the spine to ensure that your nervous system is at its best function because we know that 100% of our nerves carry function to our body (while only 20% carry feeling).
-We assess your posture and movement patterns and figure out what habits need to shift in your life to be able to achieve your health goals.
+We also assess your posture and movement patterns and dig deep with you to figure out out what habits need to shift in your life to be able to achieve your health goals.
 We talk about all of those things on your first visit.
 We want to empower you to be involved in your health, and we want to get excited about it with you.
 The days of passive healthcare are over!

 Q. What can I expect after my first adjustment?

 A. Many people report feeling better immediately after receiving their first adjustment.
 For some, it can take a handful of adjustments before they begin to feel relief from their symptoms.
 It is also possible for you to feel worse immediately following your first adjustment.
 This is because your nervous system is re-calibrating and activating different muscle fibers to try and hold your adjustment and realign the spine on its own.
 These fibers can get sore, just like working out for the first time in a while.
-Dr. Maria will often to call you after your first adjustment to check in on you and see if you have questions.
+Dr. Maria will often to call or message you after your first adjustment to check in on you and see if you have questions.
 It is always a great idea to drink lots of water.
 In our office, we like to say “Feeling is healing.”
 It is a sign that your body is responding to the adjustments.
-This soreness usually doesn’t last longer than the day and most people report feeling better than before by the next day.
+This soreness usually doesn’t last longer than a day and most people report feeling better than before by the next day.